techenthu23/Notes/Security/MIcrosoft_XDR.md

 # Microsoft XDR Defined

-Microsoft Defender XDR is an **eXtended detection and response** (XDR) solution that automatically collects, correlates, and analyzes signal, threat, and alert data from across your Microsoft 365 environment, including endpoint, email, applications, and identities.
+Microsoft Defender XDR is an **eXtended Detection and Response** (XDR) solution that automatically collects, correlates, and analyzes signal, threat, and alert data from across your Microsoft 365 environment, including endpoint, email, applications, and identities.
 It leverages artificial intelligence (AI) and automation to automatically stop attacks, and remediate affected assets into a safe state.

 Microsoft Defender XDR is a Cloud-based, unified, pre- and post-breach enterprise defense suite.
 It coordinates prevention, detection, investigation, and response across endpoints, identities, apps, email, collaborative applications, and all of their data to provide integrated protection against sophisticated attacks.